arkoaikins/alx-system_engineering-devops/0x13-firewall/README.md

 - Configured web-01 firewall to redirect port 8080/TCP to port 80 TCP
 - a copy of my ufw modified configuration file is share in the answer file `100-port_forwarding`

+Check sucess by running
+`netstat -lpn` to show if netsatat is listening  on port 8080 `grep listen /etc/nginx/sites-enabled/default` to show wether nginx is still listening on port 8080

 ### some important resources
 [what is a firewall](https://www.wikiwand.com/en/Firewall_%28computing%29)